givensuman/girlfriendeats/README.md

 Originally built with Vue + Vuetify, this has been updated!
 It now has a proper backend configuration where I was once using a sketchy proxy configuration to bypass Yelp's CORS policy.
 I also feel the UI has been enhanced greatly.

+Updated again!
+Now runs on Next.js which means no more server/client configuration.

 #### Can I copy this?
 Uh, if you want.
 All you need is a .env in the server folder with your Yelp API key.
 Then install server and client dependencies and run `yarn dev`.
 Give credit if you do!